D2jc/PrizePicksPredictor/README.md

-> TODOs right now: add any more figures(?) and possibly get rid of some figures in results->data exploration, add data exploration to methods section, do rdiscussion section
+> TODOs right now: add any more figures(?) and possibly get rid of some figures in results->data exploration, add data exploration to methods section, do discussion section

 # PrizePicksPredictor